 At request of the Forests and Environment Department, Government of Sikkim, a two two-day training workshop on wetlands management for the wetland committee of Khecheopalri, a sacred wetland in the West Sikkim district was conducted by Wetlands International South Asia.
-The workshop, held at Pelling on 11-12 March, 2021 resulted in a draft management framework for the wetland.
-In the field visit to the wetland and its catchments with the members, aspects of wetlands mapping, conservation of wetland hydrology, and regulation of touristic pressure were discussed.
+The workshop, held at Pelling on 11-12 March, 2021 resulted in a draft management framework for the aspects of wetlands mapping, conservation of wetland hydrology, and regulation of touristic pressure were discussed.

-Director, Wetlands International South Asia was appointed as a committee member to draft an environment management plan for restoration of Najafgarh Jheel.
+Director.
+Wetlands International South Asia was appointed as a committee member to draft an environment management plan for restoration of Najafgarh Jheel.
 The plan, drafted with INTACH and BNHS and Center for Management of Degraded Ecosystems (CMDE), was endorsed by the Delhi Government and submitted to MoEFCC.
 A draft notification of the wetland from Government of NCT of Delhi has also been sent to the MoEFCC.